ashifa454/nginx-sticky-module-ng/README.md

 - path:    the path in which the cookie will be valid
   default: /
+- sameSite: value for sameSite option for this cookie
+  default: none

 - expires: the validity duration of the cookie
   default: nothing.
 It's a session cookie.
   restriction: must be a duration greater than one second